disconnect/apache-websocket/README.md

 See <code>examples/echo.c</code> for an example implementation of an "echo" plugin.
 A sample <code>client.html</code> is included as well.
-If you try it and you get a message that says Connection Closed, you are most likely using a client that does not support draft-76 of the protocol.
+If you try it and you get a message that says Connection Closed, you are most likely using a client that only supports draft-75 of the protocol, but you have not enabled support for it.

 Since the plugins do not depend on Apache, you do not need to use
 <code>apxs</code> to build them.
 Also, it does not need to be placed in the same